leonardogolinelli/Gene_Expression_Neural_ODEs/README.md

 # Neural_ODEs_Project
-Simple modelling of scRNAseq trajectory data distributions with neural ODEs.
+Simple modelling of scRNAseq trajectory time dependent data distributions with neural ODEs.
 Autonomously designed and implemented for the Mathematical Modeling Course held by Prof. A. Pugliese @ CIBIO dept, UniTn (IT).